Skip to main content

 Copilot Is Evolving

 As with any AI-powered tool, Copilot is under active development.
-We regularly ship improvements based on user feedback and testing, but you may occasionally encounter:
+We regularly ship improvements based on feedback and testing, but you may occasionally encounter:

-• Unexpected node configurations or SQL outputs.
+• Unexpected Node configurations or SQL outputs.

 • Intermittent service interruptions.